biocompute-objects/GW-SMHS-BIOC6223/Further research documents/README.md

 Location
 Ross Hall Rm559

-Group1 Friday 10/11 @11am
+Group1 Friday 10/11 @11am - COMPLETED
 Group2 Wednesday 10/9 @2:15pm - COMPLETED
 Group3 Thursday 10/10 @3pm - COMPLETED
-Group4 Wednesday 10/9 @4pm  - IN PROGRESS
+Group4 Wednesday 10/9 @4pm  - COMPLETED
 Group5 Wednesday 10/9 @3pm  - COMPLETED
-Group6 Friday 10/11 @1:30pm
+Group6 Friday 10/11 @1:30pm - COMPLETED
 Group7 Wednesday 10/9 @1pm - COMPLETED
-Group8 Friday 10/11 @10:30am
+Group8 Friday 10/11 @10:30am - COMPLETED

 ## Instructions

 For the 2 platforms- [CGC](http://cgc.sbgenomics.com) & [HIVE](https://hive.biochemistry.gwu.edu/dna.cgi?cmd=home) shown to you in class:

 In groups of 3, students will produce 1 paragraph detailing
-1) Tools I looked for (these are the tools outlined in your BCOs from the publications)
+* Tools I looked for (these are the tools outlined in your BCOs from the publications)
-2) Briefly what the tools do
+* Briefly what the tools do
-3) Were they found in the platforms - Y/N
+* Were they found in the platforms - Y/N
-4) If not:
+* If not:
     * What the similar/equivalent ones would be AND
     * email the point of contact for CGC and HIVE explaining with this paragraph (You will be provided these contacts) what tools you did not find on the platform.

-Once the assigment (with both parts- HIVE and CGC is complete), submit this to [Further research documents folder](https://github.com/biocompute-objects/GW-SMHS-BIOC6223).
+Once the assigment (with both parts- HIVE and CGC) is complete, submit to [Further research documents folder](https://github.com/biocompute-objects/GW-SMHS-BIOC6223).
 Instructions:
-   1. Create the document locally on your computer in txt format.
-Please upload the document to the [Further research documents folder](https://github.com/biocompute-objects/GW-SMHS-BIOC6223).
+   1. Create the document locally on your computer in txt format (Name it "Group#_FurtherResearch".
+   2. Upload the document to the [Further research documents folder](https://github.com/biocompute-objects/GW-SMHS-BIOC6223).
    In your Pull Request, please select appropriate:
   * **label** : "midterm: Further Research"
   * **assignee**: "Janisha Patel"
   * **milestone**: "Further Research"

+  Note: only one team member needs to do this.
-  2. If there were tools not found in HIVE or CGC, draft individual emails to them respectively with this information.
-Email details can be found below.
+  3. If there were tools not found in HIVE or CGC, draft individual emails to them respectively with this information.
+Template email can be found below.
+  *Points of contact*
+  for CGC: Dave Robertson <david.roberson@sbgenomics.com>
+  For HIVE: HIVE <gwu.hive.team@gmail.com>

 # Deliverables
 Two deliverables for this assignment: 1 paragraph document + 2 separate emails to the HIVE and CGC contact.
+(To clarify: each team must send 1 email to HIVE and 1 email to CGC)
 Due: 10/13

 ------